-Since PARI is aimed at number theorists, it is not surprising that there exists a large number of arithmetic functions; see the list by typing ?4.
+Since PARI is aimed at number theorists, it is not surprising that there exists a large number of arithmetic functions; see the list by typing ?5.
 We have already seen several, such as factor.
 Note that factor handles not only integers, but also univariate polynomials.
-Type for example factor($x^200 - 1$).
-You can also ask to factor a polynomial modulo a prime p (factormod) and even in a finite field which is not a prime field (factorff).
+Type for example factor(x^200 - 1).
+You can also ask to factor a polynomial modulo a finite field or a number field!